Skip to main content

 1203 CE, July 17

-The Siege of Constantinople begins during the Fourth Crusade as Roman Catholic Crusaders, aboard a Venetian fleet, attack the city resulting in the Sack of Constantinople and the installation of Prince Alexius Angelus on the Byzantine throne.
+The Siege of Constantinople begins during the Fourth Crusade as Roman Catholic Crusaders, aboard a Venetian fleet, attack the city resulting in the Sack of Constantinople, the fleeing of the reigning emperor, Alexios III and the crowning of Isaac II and Alexios IV as co-emperors.
 More

 QUICK LINKS